01signal.com

 Be aware that the tools may not interpret the reference to objects as one would naturally expect.
 The tools may also ignore some or all of the objects without issuing a warning.
 In fact, if no objects are found by the get_* command (e.g. because of a mistake in the search pattern), no path is included in the timing exception.
 Even this can happen without a warning.

 It's therefore important to use the timing report to verify that the timing exceptions are applied as intended.
-This means that the correct paths are affected, and that the timing calculation fulfills its accurate purpose (no enforcement of timing requirements).
+This means that the correct paths are affected, and that the timing analysis fulfills its accurate purpose (no enforcement of timing requirements).

 There is another useful argument for selecting paths: -through.
 As its name implies, this argument selects paths that go through the specific logic elements.